 Silicone caulk comes in a tube, with some allowing you to squeeze the caulk out by hand while others require the use of a caulk gun.
 Silicone caulk is a clear substance and it is fairly fluid when it first comes out of the tube.
 After about an hour of exposure to the air, the caulk begins to form a skin.
 Once the silicone caulk fully cures, it becomes hard but not to the point of becoming brittle.

-Silicone Caulk Installation
+How to Use Silicone Caulk

 With silicone caulk, you must apply an even amount either to the underside of the sink's drain assembly and to the sink immediately around the drain hole opening.
 Like the plumber's putty, some silicone caulk may squeeze out from between the drain body and the sink, which you must wipe off before it hardens.
 To remove hardened silicone caulk, you must purchase a caulk softener solution at a hardware or home improvement store.